Time Required

 Settling

+Welcome.
+We will soon begin the Compassion Meditation Session.
 Please settle into a comfortable position and allow yourself to relax.

 Take a deep breath and release.
 [2 seconds] For a few moments, just focus on your breath and clear your mind of worries.
 Notice when you are breathing in … and breathing out.
 Let yourself experience and be aware of the sensations of breathing.
 [10 seconds]

-Loving-kindness & Compassion for a Loved One
+Loving-Kindness & Compassion for a Loved One

 Picture someone who is close to you, someone toward whom you feel a great amount of love.
 Notice how this love feels in your heart.